Triggers and Treasures

 And every time I hear that song, I’m right back there.
 That’s the thing about these sensory flashbacks: they transport you.

-I can still feel the mist of the rain on my arms, the hard metal chair under me, smell the rum and sunscreen in the air.
-For a few precious moments, you time travel.
+I can still feel the rain on my arms, the metal chair under me, smell the rum and sunscreen in the air.
+For a few precious moments, you time-travel.

-When I make my barbecue chicken, I’m a kid at my grandparents’ house on the Fourth of July, fingers sticky with sauce and chasing my cousins, barefoot with sparklers in each hand.
-I can see grandpa in his apron and the grown-ups milling about the house.
+When I make barbecue chicken, I’m a kid at my grandparents’ house on the Fourth of July, fingers sticky with sauce and chasing my cousins, barefoot with sparklers in each hand.
+I can see grandpa in his apron at the grill and grown-ups milling about the house.

-The smell of turkey in the oven sends me back to my younger days in pajamas on Thanksgiving morning, glued to the Macy’s parade (back when it was actually good), waiting forever to see the Rockettes and eat Mom's turkey and Grandma's Alabama biscuits.
+The smell of turkey in the oven sends me to my younger days in PJ's on Thanksgiving morning, glued to the Macy’s parade, impatiently waiting to see the Rockettes, eat Mom's turkey, and smoosh butter on Grandma's Alabama biscuits.

 Thanks to Mom, I have that recipe, and every time I bake them (not often, gotta watch those refined carbs), the whole house smells like her kitchen.